Body Muscles – Complete List | Ultimate Muscle Guide

 The Role of Tendons in Muscle Movement

 Muscles don’t act alone — they rely on tendons to connect them firmly to bones.
-Tendons are tough bands of fibrous tissue transmitting force from contracting muscle fibers to skeletons, enabling joint movement.
+Tendons are tough bands of fibrous connective tissue that transmit force from contracting muscle fibers to the skeleton, enabling joint movement.

 For example:

-- The Achilles tendon links calf muscles to heel bones — essential for walking or jumping.
+• The Achilles tendon links the calf muscles to the heel bone — essential for walking or jumping.

 Damage or inflammation in tendons can severely limit mobility despite healthy muscles nearby.
 This interplay highlights how critical connective tissues are in musculoskeletal function.